industrial-edge/qr-code-scanner/docs/Installation.md

 Go back to the overview of the app, click on "Configurations" and in the upcoming window "Add Configuration".

 ![json_configuration](./graphics/json_schema_configuration.png)

+Make sure to use the correct [configuration file](../cfg-data/json_schema/param.json).

 **Configure application:**